michaelgwelch/loominate.net/_posts/2012-03-28-a-basic-compiler-a-great-refactoring-opportunity.md

 ## Switching Topics &#8211; About BASIC Badness

 Grade school and high school gave me about 9 years of programming in BASIC.
 I arrived at college with years of programming experience and yet had never heard of a compiler.
 I recall snickering to myself about how archaic any language must be that requires a compiler (a whole separate tool) before it could be run.
-I couldn&#8217;t fathom the purpose of such a tool.
-(At this time we didn&#8217;t have the plethora of scripting languages that also have this great feature of my original BASIC.)
+I couldn't fathom the purpose of such a tool.
+(At this time we didn't have the plethora of scripting languages that also have this great feature of my original BASIC.)

 I started learning about &#8220;structured&#8221; programming as it was called at the time.
-I didn&#8217;t learn any object oriented languages (they were fairly new and not taught).
+I didn't learn any object oriented languages (they were fairly new and not taught).
 I learned Pascal and the C. We learned not OO but how to use structured constructs.
 Again, I snickered to myself.
 What could this terminology mean.

 Well, any way, I learned how to program in C and Pascal and Fortran, and then later in life on jobs I learned C++, Visual Basic, and eventually C#, Java and others.
-I became so comfortable with my new languages and I don&#8217;t recall there every being a moment when I realized the code I was writing was completely different from BASIC.
+I became so comfortable with my new languages and I don't recall there every being a moment when I realized the code I was writing was completely different from BASIC.

 Later in life I heard many of the famous quotes by [Edsger W. Dijkstra][2] like

 > It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.

-I didn&#8217;t really understand what was meant.
-It had been years since I had studied/used BASIC but couldn&#8217;t recall it being bad.
+I didn't really understand what was meant.
+It had been years since I had studied/used BASIC but couldn't recall it being bad.
 Well, when I started the compiler project that is the topic of this post I got to become reacquainted with BASIC and see it in a fresh light.
 It is truly frightening and I wonder how I ever got any program to work.
 Here is just one small example program (no indentation, no &#8220;structure&#8221;, no white space, no symbolic names for objects or methods to help explain what is going on):

 [VB]
 100 REM